-As a criminal defense attorney in South Carolina, I work with clients facing alcohol-related charges to untangle the language and consequences impaired driving charges.
-This article provides information about regulations, penalties, and criminal defense for those charges.
+As a criminal defense attorney in South Carolina, I work with clients facing alcohol-related charges to help them prepare a defense and minimize the negative consequences of impaired driving charges and convictions.
+What are the regulations, penalties, and criminal defense that apply to impaired driving cases?

 South Carolina law divides DUI offenses into two categories:

-- DUAC Charges: If a driver is pulled over for a reason unrelated to driving — such as a broken tail light — rather than for obviously impaired driving, and the officer subsequently decides to issue a chemical test, a BAC of 0.08% or above constitutes DUAC, Driving with an Unlawful Alcohol Content.
-For drivers under age 21, the BAC limit is 0.02%; the limit drivers with a CDL are 0.04%.
+- DUAC Charges: If a driver is pulled over for a reason unrelated to driving, such as operating a vehicle with a broken tail light, and the officer subsequently determines that he has reasonable cause to issue a chemical test, the driver may potentially be charged with Driving with an Unlawful Alcohol Content (DUAC).
+For most drivers, operating a vehicle with a BAC of 0.08% or above constitutes DUAC.
+For drivers under age 21, the BAC limit is 0.02%.
+For drivers with a commercial driver's license (CDL) the limit is 0.04%.

-A DUI or DUAC conviction can lead to both civil and criminal penalties.
+DUI and DUAC convictions can lead to both civil and criminal penalties.

-- Criminal penalties can range from community service to up to 7 years in jail.
+- Criminal penalties depend upon the conviction charge, and can range from community service to up to 7 years in jail.

 Criminal charges and sentencing are affected by a driver's history, so a second or subsequent DUI charge will carry higher fines and more jail time than a first offense.

-It is critical to find legal representation immediately after receiving a DUI or DUAC charge, especially if your breath test reports a BAC of 0.15% or higher, or if you refused to submit to a breath test.
-In these cases, your license will be automatically suspended if you do not challenge said suspension within 30 days.
+It is important to find legal representation immediately after receiving a DUI or DUAC charge.
+That is especially true if you refused to submit to a breath test, or if your breath test reflects a BAC of 0.15% or higher.
+When refusal occurs or with very high BAC results, if you do not challenge said suspension within 30 days your license will be automatically suspended.

 The facts and possible outcomes of every case are different.
 If you are facing DUI or DUAC charges in South Carolina, an experienced attorney can help you craft an effective defense strategy that may help you stay on the road.